ComfyUI Extension: ComfyUI-Tensor-Prism-Node-Pack

 - Layer-Selective Merging: Use depth gradients for smooth transitions through model layers

-- Prediction Type Awareness: Use the Epsilon/V-Pred nodes when working with models of different prediction types
+- Prediction Type Awareness: Use the Epsilon/V-Pred converter when working with models of different prediction types

 - CLIP Merging Strategy: Use spectral blend for CLIP when preserving text understanding is critical